Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings

 \subsubsection{Dataset}

-In the experiment, we evaluate on a corpus obtained by extending the annotations of the SemEval 2010 task 8 dataset \cite{hendrickx2009semeval}.
-In the original dataset, only one causal triplet in each sentence has been annotated.
-We extend the annotation with the causal triplets not considered by the SemEval annotators, for example, we annotate all of the causal triplets in the sentence of Fig.~\ref{fig2} (more examples are shown in Fig.~\ref{fig3}, Fig.~\ref{fig5} and Fig.~\ref{fig6}).
-Specifically, the corpus is composed of 5236 sentences, of which 1270 sentences contain at least a causal triplet.
-The training set consists of 4450 sentences, contains 1570 causal triplets.
+In the experiment, we evaluate a corpus obtained by extending the annotations of the SemEval 2010 task 8 dataset. \cite{hendrickx2009semeval}.
+In the original dataset, only one causal triplet in each sentence was annotated.
+We extend the annotation with the causal triplets not considered by the SemEval annotators; for example, we annotate all of the causal triplets in the sentence in Fig.~\ref{fig2} (more examples are shown in Fig.~\ref{fig3}, Fig.~\ref{fig5} and Fig.~\ref{fig6}).
+Specifically, the corpus is composed of 5,236 sentences, of which 1,270 sentences contain at least one causal triplet.
+The training set consists of 4,450 sentences and contains 1,570 causal triplets.
 There are 804 sentences in the test set, including 296 causal triplets.
 Table~\ref{tab2} shows the statistics of six types of causal tags for the dataset.